ethersphere/bee-docs/docs/advanced/persistence.md

 {"reference":"7b344ea68c699b0eca8bb4cfb3a77eb24f5e4e8ab50d38165e0fb48368350e8f"}
 ```

-Now, when we distribute links to our files, we must also include the first two bytes of our overlay address as the *target*.
-If a chunk that has already been garbage collected by it's storer nodes is requested, the storer node will send a message using [PSS](/docs/advanced/pss) to the Swarm neighbourhood defined by this prefix, of which our node is a member.
+Now, when we distribute links to our files, we must also specify the first two bytes of our
+overlay address as the *target*.
+If a chunk that has already been garbage collected by
+its storer nodes is requested, the storer node will send a message using
+[PSS](/docs/advanced/pss) to the Swarm neighbourhood defined by this prefix,
+of which our node is a member.

 Let's use the addresses API endpoint to find out our target prefix.